-At 63 years of age, Newman reincorporates the company as Drake Bakeries, Inc., and brings in third-generation baker Ralph Ward as president.
-Drake opens a third bakery in New Jersey.
+At 63 years of age, Newman reincorporated the company as Drake Bakeries, Inc., and brought in third-generation baker Ralph Ward as president.
+Drake opened a third bakery in New Jersey.
 The forward-thinking company used electric delivery vehicles.

-Drake's Devil Dogs® cakes first make the scene.
+Drake’s Devil Dogs® cakes first made the scene.
 Two delicious devils food cakes with creme filling soon became a popular snack.
-Today, Devil Dogs® are an icon of the Drake's brand.
+Today, Devil Dogs® are an icon of the Drake’s brand.

 Yankee Doodles® cakes originated from the Yankee Cake Company in Providence, Rhode Island, which later merged with Drake Bakeries.